pubkey/rxdb/docs/RxSchema.md

 # RxSchema

 Schemas define how your data looks.
 Which field should be used as primary, which fields should be used as indexes and what should be encrypted.
-The schema also validates that every inserted document of your collections matches to it.
+The schema also validates that every inserted document of your collections conforms to the schema.
 Every collection has its own schema.
 With RxDB, schemas are defined with the [jsonschema](http://json-schema.org/)-standard so that you dont have to learn anything new.

 ## Example